NZ Journal of Ecology

 The New Zealand Journal of Ecology publishes papers on any aspect of pure and applied ecology.
 Emphasis is on the New Zealand region but information of general interest from anywhere else in the world will be considered for publication.
 Work published or offered for publication elsewhere cannot be accepted.
 All papers become the copyright of the New Zealand Ecological Society.

-Each manuscript considered by the Editor to be appropriate for the Journal is allocated to a member of the Editorial Board who will oversee the review process.
-Referees and Board members are busy people who do the task voluntarily; please do them the courtesy of submitting manuscripts that have been thoroughly appraised by your colleagues.
-Manuscripts that are in poor accordance with journal format, are badly presented or written, or that are too long will be returned to the authors without review.
-Manuscripts requiring revision after the review process must be returned within 4 months of the date of the request for revision; revised manuscripts received more than 4 months after the date will be treated as new submissions.
+Each manuscript considered by the Scientific Editor to be appropriate for the Journal is allocated to a member of the Editorial Board (i.e. Associate Editor) who will oversee the review process.
+Referees and Board members are busy people who do the task voluntarily; please do them the courtesy of submitting manuscripts that have been thoroughly appraised by your colleagues and have had the writing edited by someone with an excellent knowledge of English grammar.
+Manuscripts that are in poor accordance with journal format, badly presented or written, or too long will be returned to the authors without review.

-Page charges are NZ$26.50 per page, waived in exceptional circumstances on application to the Editor.
+Page charges are NZ$26.50 per page, waived in exceptional circumstances on application to the Scientific Editor.
 Society members are levied a concessionary rate of $16.50 per page for the first ten pages per year.

 TYPES OF MANUSCRIPTS